Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33-metadyskolia.md

 Costello shook his head endearingly.
 "Goddamn you’ve been great troops.
 Let’s get this show on the road, eh?"

 The actual transit was a strange sensation.
-There was a feeling like some great energy building, a release and a sudden noise—and instantly the air was thinner, the light was different...they were on Cimbrean.
+There was a feeling like some great energy building, a release and a sudden noise—and instantly the air was thinner, the light was different... they were on Cimbrean.
 The gravity was at least properly heavy so there was none of the disorientating feeling of a sudden shift like the Gravball court could produce, but they were still definitely not in Kansas any longer, as it were.

 There was no welcoming committee, not at first.
 But about a minute after they’d collected their bags and headed towards the exit, they *felt* a rapid, heavy thudding through the ground which grew heavier as it approached.
 Costello looked towards its source and an absolute cartoon character of an overmuscled caveman came charging over with blinding speed, the happiest expression, and the most alarmingly enthusiastic energy Costello had ever seen.
 The Caveman thumped heavily to a stop in front of them, assumed a solidly-planted stance then grinned crazily.
 Costello *boggled.* The incredible specimen swung his giant arms and bounced happily in place, panting deeply from his flat-out run.